AkaiKen/Free-Fall-Hacking-Tesla/note.md

 User Agent of web browser: Mozilla/5.0 (X11; Linux) AppleWebKit/534.34 (KHTML, like Gecko) QtCarBrowser Safari/534.34",

+## Remote Attack Surface

+`Tesla Gust` provided by Tesla body shop and superchargers can be automatically connected by Tesla, because the car remember the Wi-Fi SSID.
+If faking Wi-Fi hotspot and redirecting the traffic of `QtCarBrowser`, hacking remotely cars can be feasible.

 ## Vulnerability in Browser

 **WebKit**: A open source web browser engine